Estonia Flag Estonia

 3. Add salt and sugar to taste as the mixture reaches the boiling point.

-4. The dish is cooked when the barley groats are soft.
+4. The dish is cooked when the barley groats are soft, about 40–50 minutes.

 6. Add onions just before serving.